ipfs/ipfs-desktop/README.md

 - Create a tag with the same version.
 - `git push && git push --tags`
 - Wait for the CI to upload the binaries to the draft release (a new one will be created if you haven't drafted one).
-- The `latest.yml, latest-mac.yml, latest-linux.yml` files on the release are used by the app to determin when an app update is available.
+- The `latest.yml, latest-mac.yml, latest-linux.yml` files on the release are used by the app to determine when an app update is available.
 Once a release is published, users should recieve the app update.
 See: https://www.electron.build/auto-update.
 - Update [Homebrew Cask](https://github.com/Homebrew/homebrew-cask/blob/master/CONTRIBUTING.md#updating-a-cask).
 - Update Chocolatey package.
 - To start work on the next version, bump the version in the package.json and repeat theses steps.